amoghgg/Fingerprint-Verification-Web-App/README.md

 - Responsive UI for mobile and desktop

 ## Note
-The BioPass ID API integration is pendin
+The BioPass ID API integration is pending.